Seriously smart. Never ordinary. Always ambitious.

 Learning about leadership in the peace and quiet of a leafy quad is very different than living it outside of one’s comfort zone: far from home, tired, stressed and wondering if one is up to the challenge.

-The Leadership-in-Action component of the scholarship takes place over a 5-6 week period in the second summer.
-It gives scholars an opportunity to put into practise what they have learnt about purpose, strategy, planning, execution, communication and influencing skills, team work, resilience and being a global citizen.
+The Leadership-in-Action component of the programme takes place over a 5-6 week period in the second summer.
+It gives scholars an opportunity to put into practice what they have learnt about purpose, strategy, planning, execution, communication and influencing skills, teamwork, resilience and being a global citizen.

-Scholars can choose from leadership expeditions such as volunteering work with the likes of Raleigh International and Think Pacific (combining voluntary work designed to create systemic and sustainable change), with bespoke leadership training; social enterprise and NGO internships in challenging environments with clearly defined goals and deliverables; and continuing their research by taking it into the field.
+Scholars can choose from leadership expeditions such as volunteering work with bespoke leadership training; social enterprise and NGO internships in challenging environments with clearly defined goals and deliverables; and continuing their research by taking it into the field.

 Technology and globalisation have changed the way we live and work.
 Tomorrow’s leaders need to be cross culturally aware and astute; as comfortable in London and New York as in Hong Kong or Rwanda.

-The rich cultural diversity of the students on the Laidlaw Scholarship programmes gives members a world of networking opportunities – meeting and collaborating, both virtually and in person, with students and supervisors from universities as far apart as St. Andrews, Oxford, Boston and Singapore.
+The rich cultural diversity of the students on the Laidlaw Scholarship programmes gives members a world of networking opportunities – meeting and collaborating, both virtually and in person, with students and supervisors from universities as far apart as St. Andrews, Dublin, Toronto and Hong Kong.

 As our scholars and alumni interact with each other, exchanging ideas, sharing problems and suggesting solutions; our aim is to facilitate a network of ambitious, brave, curious and smart young people who can support each other as they become the next generation of leaders and committed global citizens.